particle-iot/docs/src/content/troubleshooting/guides/device-troubleshooting/device-blinking-dark-blue.md

 See below for three methods you can use to trip this setup flag in the right direction!

+**With Device OS 4.0 and later, there is no setup done flag and this step is unnecessary.**

 ## Marking Setup Done Using The Particle CLI

 This is by far the easiest and fastest way to fix the issue, but it requires a hardwired connection (via USB).